Samuel-Buteau/EISFitting/README.md

 If a different number of ZARC components are desired (e.g. 2), simply add e.g. --num_zarcs=2. this would give python manage.py eis_main --mode=import_process_output --logdir=OnePercentTraining --input_dir=RealData\EIS --dataset=USER7 --output_dir=OutputData10 --num_zarcs=2

-If an inductance is desired, simply pass --inductance If a zarc inductance is desired, simply pass --zarc-inductance.
+- If an inductance is desired, simply pass --inductance
-These can both be passed if both components are desired.
+- If a zarc inductance is desired, simply pass --zarc-inductance These can both be passed if both components are desired.

+- If the warburg element (modelling diffusion) should be nested within the low frequency ZARC (the ZARC element becoming a parallel circuit of a CPE in parallel with a serial circuit of a resistor with the warburg element in series), simply pass --warburg_inception
+For instance, if you would like a zarc_inductance, 1 electrochemical ZARC, with the warburg nested inside, you would use: python manage.py eis_main --mode=import_process_output --logdir=OnePercentTraining --input_dir=RealData\EIS --dataset=USER7 --output_dir=OutputData10 --num_zarcs=1 --zarc_inductance --warburg_inception

 # Locations
 ## Folders